 After fourteen and a half years, I left TSL in August 2008 and became a freelance photographer once again.
 My time didvides nicely between editorial and commercial photography and the range of types of work that I am doing is both fascinating and rewarding.
 From time to time I do some teaching, both in universities and colleges and with individuals and small groups.

 Since 2000 I have published articles and essays about my work, the digital process and the nature of our industry.
 My writing is now largely confined to this blog, although I still sit down at the keyboard and write for others when I can.
+I also have the honour of being a member of the Board of The British Press Photographers’ Association – an organisation which works hard to promote photography.

 It’s an exciting time to be a photographer with new challenges being presented every month and I am on record as saying that I am a very lucky man to be doing what I do.